top of page

 Hostname

-Update the hostname, match it with the DNS entry earlier.
+Update the hostname to match the DNS entry created earlier.

 Updates